 It’s important to remember that sometimes your IVR voice, as well as your on-hold voice over, is the first impression many of your clients will have with your company.
 The voice-over needs to represent who you are as a brand.
-Using a voice-over talent who sounds natural and authentic goes a long way in helping to create a genuine connection with your customers.
+Using an IVR voice-over talent who sounds natural and authentic goes a long way in helping to create a genuine connection with your customers.

 Beth specializes in voice over for IVR and on-hold.
 She can help you find just the right tone to represent your company or brand, and help your customers get the information they need…without having to deal with phone voice lady first.